vishwas1984/LaplaceInterpolation.jl/paper/paper.md

 * [Laplacians.jl](https://github.com/danspielman/Laplacians.jl), whose function
 `harmonic_interp` is similar to our vanilla implementation.

-## Python

-We also provide a python wrapper for LaplaceInterpolation.jl, [gridinterppy](https://github.com/lootie/gridinterppy).

-# Statement of Need

-While there exist numerous implementations of interpolation routines that fill missing data points on arbitrary grids, these are (i) largely restricted to one and two dimensions (ii) slow to run.
-The implementation we propose is dimension-agnostic, based on a linear-time algorithm, and implements an approximate Matérn kernel interpolation (of which thin plate splines, polyharmonic splines, and radial basis functions are a special case.)

-# Why is it so fast?

-This is because the problem largely boils down to the solution of $Ax = b$ [@mainberger2011optimising] where the square matrix $A$'s size is the product of the number of points in each of the dimensions, and is dense.
-For the special case where the data points are on a regular grid, and the Matérn kernel interpolant is used, a remarkable simplification occurs, in which a discrete approximation to the Green's function for the operator results in an interpolant having sparse matrix representation.

 # Other software for interpolation

 Existing, related software includes, as of the time of this writing